blastah-code/privacy/src/en/cookies/policy.md

 Cookies that are not strictly necessary to provide the services on this website will only be used after you have given your consent to their use.
 As soon as you use this website actively, you give your permission to the use of Cookies.

-You may customize your [Cookie Settings] any time by activating or deactivating the different categories.
+You may customize your [Cookies Settings] any time by activating or deactivating the different categories.
 For more information on how to generally disable Cookies on your browser (including Strictly Necessary Cookies), please see the documentation or manual of your browser.

 ## Types of Cookies